 If an Apache server is not configured with SSL support, communications between an Apache server and its clients are not encrypted.
 This is appropriate for websites without personal or confidential information.
 For example, an open source website that distributes open source software and documentation has no need for secure communications.
 However, an ecommerce website that requires credit card information should use the Apache SSL support to encrypt its communications.
-Enabling Apache SSL support enables the use of the mod\ssl security module.
+Enabling Apache SSL support enables the use of the mod_ssl security module.
 To enable it through Apache Configuration Tool you must allow access through port 443 under the Main tab => Available Addresses.
-Refer to Section 14.1, Basic Settings for details.
-Then, select the virtual host name in the

-Virtual Hosts tab, click the Edit button, choose SSL from the left-hand menu, and check the Enable SSL Support option as shown in Figure 14-13, SSL Support.
+Refer to Section 13.1 for details.
+Then, select the virtual host name in the Virtual Hosts tab, click the Edit button, choose SSL from the left-hand menu, and check the Enable SSL Support option as shown in Figure 13-12.
 The SSL Configuration section is pre-configured with the dummy digital certificate.
 The digital certificate provides authentication for your secure Web server and identifies the secure server to client Web browsers.
 You must purchase your own digital certificate.
 Do not use the dummy one provided in Red Hat Linux for your website.
-For details on purchasing a CA-approved digital certificate, refer to the Chapter 15, Apache Secure Server Configuration.
+For details on purchasing a CA-approved digital certificate, refer to the Chapter 14.

-General Options
+General Options F Enable SSL support

-Site Configuration SSL Logging Environment Variables Directories SSL Configuration Certificate File: Certificate Kay File: Certificate Chain File: Certificate Authority File: SSL Log File: SSL Log Level: SSL Options FakeBasicAuth ExportCertData CompatEnvVars StrictRequire OptRenegotiate /etc/httpd/conf/ssl.crt/server.crt / Browse /etc/httpd/conf/ssl.key/server.key / Browse /etc/httpd/conf/ssl.crt/ca.crt / Browse etc/httpd/conf/ssl.crt/ca-bundle.crt / Browse logs/ssl_engine_log / Browse
+General Options Site Configuration SSL Logging Environment Variables Directories Figure 2.55 Strepton Set Configuration Certificate Elle: /etc/httpd/conf/ssl.crt/server.crt / Browse Certificate Ghain File: /etc/httpd/conf/ssl.crt/ca.crt / Browse Certificate Authority File: etc/httpd/conf/ssl.crt/ca-bundle.crt / Browse Sst Log File: logs/ssl_engine_log / Browse Sst Log Level: Info Sst Options FakeBasicAuth ExportCertData CompatEnvVars StrictRequire

-🖉 OK  🗶 Cancel 🔹 🤶 Help
+OptRenegotiate

-Figure 14-13 SSL Support
+Figure 13-12.
+SSL Support

+13.3.1.3.
 Additional Virtual Host Options

 The Site Configuration, Environment Variables, and Directories options for the virtual hosts are the same directives that you set when you clicked the Edit Default Settings button, except the options set here are for the individual virtual hosts that you are configuring.
-Refer to Section 14.2, Default Settings for details on these options.
+Refer to Section 13.2 for details on these options.

-14.4 Server Settings
+13.4.
+Server Settings